Oxymetaphoric/milestone_project_1/README.md

 ~~jan 27th: using rel=preload caused errors that using prefetch instead~~ fixed

-~~jan 27th: bootstrap text-centre overwriting styling on meet the dogs section of About Us~~ fixed by wrapping images in div and moving the text-center class down a level
+~~jan 27th: bootstrap text-center overwriting styling on meet the dogs section of About Us~~ fixed by wrapping images in div and moving the text-center class down a level